-Human albumin preparations can be stored at room temperature, although storage temperature for human albumin solutions should not exceed 25°C according to expert information (Summary of Product Characteristics, SPC).
-Therefore it is not possible to administer prewarmed solutions.
+Human albumin preparations can be stored protected from light and at room temperature, although storage temperature for human albumin solutions should not exceed 25°C. Therefore it is not possible to administer pre-warmed solutions.

-The European Pharmacopoeia merely requires storage conditions under protection from light.
 Human albumin solutions can be administered by a peripheral or central venous line and are well tolerated.
 No daily maximum permissible dose is specified for human albumin.
-It is available as 5 % or 20 % solutions in ampoules or infusion bottles.
-Therefore no rapid supply ("pressure infusion") is possible with human albumin to rapidly compensate for acute volume loss.
+However, concentration and dose should be adjusted to the individual needs of the patient.
+It is licensed in Germany as 4 %, 5 %, 20 % or 25 % solutions in ampoules, polyethylene bags or glass bottles.